- The aerospace and defense industry develops and manufactures aircraft for both commercial and military purposes

 - The industry could grow considerably with demand for commercial space flights and exploration

 War.
-What is good for?
+What is it good for?
 Well, a lot, if you’re invested in the aerospace and defense industry.

 The Spartans and Mongol hordes of ancient times were embroiled in conflict—their cultures were defined by it.
 That’s a far cry from modern America, where only 3.5 million, or roughly 1%, of the population, are members of the military or Department of Defense.